nguyen-ky2910/RISC_V_CPU/README.md

 ## License

-No license file is currently included in this repository.
+No license file is currently included in this repository

 Unless a license is added, copyright remains with the repository owner and reuse is not automatically granted.
 If the project is intended for open-source reuse, consider adding a standard license such as: